 Scalpel is an open source program for recovering deleted data.
 It is a fast file carver that reads a database of header and footer definitions and extracts matching files or data fragments from a set of image files or raw device files.
 Scalpel is filesystem-independent and will carve files from FATx, NTFS, ext2/3, HFS+, or raw partitions.
 It is useful for both digital forensics investigation and file recovery.

-a data recovery program for NTFS file systems.
-Reads each block of the hard disk to and retrieves rebuilds file system tree on another partition
+Scrounge NTFS is a data recovery program for NTFS file systems.
+It reads each block of the hard disk to and retrieves rebuilds file system tree on another partition.

 sformat is a program to format/analyze/repair SCSI hard disks on a SunOS/Solaris/Linux.